 GILT cDNA ORF Clone, Mouse; IP30 cDNA ORF Clone, Mouse

-IFI3 belongs to the GILT family.
-This family includes the two characterised human gamma-interferon-inducible lysosomal thiol reductase (GILT) sequences: P13284 and Q9UL8.
+IFI30 belongs to the GILT family.
+This family includes the two characterized human gamma-interferon-inducible lysosomal thiol reductase (GILT) sequences: P13284 and Q9UL08.
 It also contains several other eukaryotic putative proteins with similarity to GILT.
 The aligned region contains three conserved cysteine residues.
-In addition, the two GILT sequences possess a C-X(2)-C motif that is shared by some of the other sequences in the family.
-This motif is thought to be associated with disulphide bond reduction.
-IFI3 is a lysosomal thiol reductase that can reduce protein disulfide bonds.
-It facilitates the generation of MHC class II-restricted epitodes from disulfide bond-containing antigen by the endocytic reduction of disulfide bonds.
-It also facilitates MHC class I-restricted recognition of exogenous antigens containing disulfide bonds by CD8+ T-cells or crosspresentation.
-IFI3 may facilitate the complete unfolding of proteins destined for lysosomal degradation and plays an important role in antigen processing.
+Besides, the two GILT sequences possess a C-X(2)-C motif that is shared by some of the other sequences in the family.
+This motif is thought to be associated with disulfide bond reduction.
+IFI30 is a lysosomal thiol reductase that can reduce protein disulfide bonds.
+It facilitates the generation of MHC class II-restricted epitopes from disulfide bond-containing antigens by the endocytic reduction of disulfide bonds.
+It also facilitates MHC class I-restricted recognition of exogenous antigens containing disulfide bonds by CD8+ T-cells or cross-presentation.
+IFI30 may facilitate the complete unfolding of proteins destined for lysosomal degradation and plays an important role in antigen processing.

 interferon gamma inducible protein 30